MazuhSoftwares/octo-call/README.md

 ### Client code

-Using Node 18, clone this repository and install its dependencies:
+Using **Node 18**, clone this repository and install its dependencies:

 ```sh
 npm install